 - Don’t overreach to one side or the other as this can cause the ladder to lose balance and fall.

 - Don’t jump off a ladder.

-What to cover at your safety meeting
+What to cover during your ladder safety training

-Since each construction worksite is different, begin your safety meeting by addressing issues specific to that location.
+Since each worksite is different, begin your safety meeting by addressing issues specific to that location.
 These include how close any power lines are to the work zone, the condition of the ground, and tight spaces.
 Make sure to discuss with your employees the challenges they’ll face when using a ladder.

 Discuss how to inspect ladders and your process for taking them out of service when damaged.